Louisiana’s Hidden Culture War: Ending a Century of Wasteful Spending

 • $75,000 to Mu Zeta Foundation, Inc. for community outreach programs

 So, while we are all being led to believe we are being pushed over the edge of a high cliff, we should not cower in fear.
 Maybe we should just jump!
 Take a leap of faith.
-If we did, we would likely not only be excited to learn that the fiscal threat we perceived never existed.
+If we did, we would likely be excited to learn that the fiscal threat we perceived never existed.

 More to come!